(aka " The Masses ")

 Comments:

-On normal viewing on a television I saw some PAL to NTSC 'ghosting' on the Warner Region 1 discs.
+On normal viewing on a television I saw some PAL to NTSC 'ghosting' on the Warner Region 1 disc - as well as heavy chroma.
 It was more prevalent while obtaining captures (as it always is), but not overly obtrusive during normal screenings.
 By judging the times we can see that Warner has not accounted for the PAL speedup and we have the infamous "blurring" occurring in rapid motion scenes (Charlie frenetic dancing around the machines).
-We are seeing the film at 4% faster than normally which I suppose is not that big a deal but include the other faux-pas by Warner: The Warner is cropped on all 4 sides by enough to notice (approximately 4% by my calculation).
+We are seeing the film at 4% faster than normally which I suppose is not that big a deal but include the other faux-pas by Warner: The Warner is cropped on all 4 sides - enough to notice.

 Instead of doing the transfer from the original source themselves, Warner let someone else do it (mk2) then took THEIR PAL transfer.
-Now we get the worst of both worlds: 4% PAL speedup from original source and lower NTSC resolution (AND "ghosting").
+Now we get the worst of both worlds: 4% PAL speedup from original source and lower NTSC resolution (AND "ghosting" artifacts).
 Throw in the cropping and looks to have excessive digital processing.
-It has been cleaned up, but at what expense?
-The more the write the madder I am getting.
-Better stop.
+It has been cleaned up, but at what expense? each of these DVDs have an issue to contend with - perhaps one day someone will get this right!

 - Gary W. Tooze